“This only I want to learn from you: Did you receive the Spirit by the works of the law, or by the hearing of faith?”

 The answer is patently clear, as we will see in this chapter and the next, that they received the Spirit by the “hearing of faith.”
 The Christian receives the Holy Spirit at the moment of salvation by faith.
 We cannot separate the indwelling Holy Spirit from our new birth in Christ.

 “In Him you also trusted, after you heard the word of truth, the gospel of your salvation; in whom also, having believed, you were sealed with the Holy Spirit of promise, who is the guarantee of our inheritance until the redemption of the purchased possession, to the praise of His glory” (Ephesians 1:13-14).

 The Holy Spirit is the “guarantee” of our salvation.
 He is our down payment of earnest money to pledge the purchase of our salvation.

-The word “of” precedes works and faith and means source in Greek.
+The word “of” precedes works and “faith” and again places emphasis on the source in Greek.
 Paul’s great concern is the source of salvation and sanctification.